Reykjavik

 Höfði

 The quaint whitewashed house located on the Reykjavik waterfront is the Höfði.
 Although the building and the site has a long history, it is best known for the meeting between Mikhail Gorbachev and Ronald Reagan in October 1986.
 Although no agreement was reached at the Reykjavik Summit, the meeting is widely regarded as the beginning of the end of the Cold War.
 The house was built in 1909 by a French consul, became the residence of poet and businessman Einar Benediktsson as well as the location of the British Embassy.
-Today the house is is used by the city for official functions and is not open to the public.
+Today the house is used by the city for official functions and is not open to the public.

-National Museum of Iceland, Reykjavik
+National Museum of Iceland

 A permanent exhibition entitled ‘Points of View’ is an extraordinary exploration of the visual cultures of Iceland.
 Objects from six Icelandic museums and institutions are on display; juxtaposing contemporary artworks of various style, medium and date with museum artefacts and archival objects such as books and maps.
 A highlight of the museum is the display of the Icelandic Law Code, the Jónsbók – 14 illuminated manuscripts dating from the 13th century to the present day.